 The brilliantly suggestive name for the dot above letters 'i' and 'j'.

-A type of curve at the end of a stroke.
+A type of curve at the end of a stroke that isn't a serif.
 Examples include the teardrop shapes in: 'finial', 'ball', 'beak' and 'lachrymal'.

 The height of the lowercase x in any given typeface.
 This delimits the size of the glyph's detail and therefore also of its ascenders and descenders.